Why are my hormones unbalanced?

 Our bodies have specific requirements for the nutrients that are needed to make healthy hormones.
 I often see women who have very limited diets because they eat the same small number of foods every day.
 It's easy when we are busy, to get into a habit of making the same breakfast and lunch to make our shopping and preparation quick and easy.

-The first thing I work on with my clients is to increase the variety of foods that they are eating, in order to increase the nutrients available.
+The first thing I work on with you is to increase the variety of foods that you are eating, in order to increase the nutrients available.
 We often add in extra fruit, extra vegetables, some more proteins such as eggs and fish, and some healthy fats like avocado and nuts.

 We usually need to take out some foods as well.
-I help my clients to gradually cut back on high sugar convenience foods such as breakfast cereal, muesli bars and ready made juice.
-We also look for foods that might have been causing them digestive or sinus problems (such as dairy or bread) and cut back on those as well.
+I encourage you to gradually cut back on cow's milk dairy products and high sugar convenience foods such as breakfast cereal, muesli bars and ready made juice.
+We also look for foods that might have been causing you digestive or sinus problems (such as dairy or bread) and cut back on those as well.

 These diet changes can make a noticeable improvement to the way your body functions each month, and women often discover that they have a lot more energy for their daily activities.